-*** T1 is always longer than T2 (except water in which T1 = T2) ***
+T1 is always longer than T2 (except water in which T1 = T2) ***

   The 90° RF pulse will pull all the Mz signal to 90° i.e. to the Mxy plane.
 This means if we have 100% Mz signal then apply a 90° RF pulse, it becomes a 100% Mxy signal.
-We ignore this for the moment as we are only focusing on the Mz signal which is zero, as the entire signal is in the Mxy plane, but we will come back to it when we look at weighted imaging.
+We ignore this for the moment as we are only focusing on the Mz signal which is zero, as the entire signal has been tilted into the Mxy plane, but we will come back to it when we look at weighted imaging.

   Effects on T1